Environmental Interpretive Center: Redesign

 WHAT IS THE EIC?:

 The EIC is a nature and learning center located on the University of Michigan Dearborn campus.
-They really value teaching the community about their surroundings, and they really emphasize their rich nature trails.
-They want that same richness reflected in their building.
+They really value teaching the community about their surroundings, and getting them involved in nature.

 Outreach Material: